irenesmith/Samples/README.md

 - **BeginningWebDevelopment** - is a Microsoft Word document that (in this repo) disccuses the parts of an HTML page.
 The articles were written early this year as part of a potential book on web development.
-Thereis also a PDF copy of the document.
+There is also a PDF copy of the document.

 - **[How to Search](https://wiki.developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Search)** - An article on MDN Web Docs that describes the search capabilities of the Firefox JavaScript Debugger.
 As of July 30, 2020, the page lists me as the last to edit it on October 15, 2019.